freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 <img src="assetlib-collider-mesh.png" width="113" alt="Decal Setup of two drop targets" class="img-fluid float-end" style="margin-left: 15px"/>

 VPE uses separate meshes for collision for some items (currently drop targets and hit targets).
-These collider meshes must be included in the model.
+These collider meshes should be included in the model.

 - Their pivot point must align with the pivot point of the main mesh.
 - The scale must be applied and correspond to the main mesh's scale.